hyperledger/aries-rfcs/features/0646-bbs-credentials/README.md

 > A verifiable presentation MUST NOT leak information that would enable the verifier to correlate the holder across multiple verifiable presentations.

 The above section from the VC Data Model may give the impression that it is allowed to omit required properties from a derived credential if this prevents correlation.
 However things the holder chooses to reveal are in a different category than things the holder MUST reveal.
-Dervived credentials MUST disclose required properties, even if it can correlate them.
+Derived credentials MUST disclose required properties, even if it can correlate them.

 E.g. an credential with `issuanceDate` of `2017-12-05T14:27:42Z` could create a correlating factor.
 However it is against the VC Data Model to not include the property.
 Take this into account when issuing credentials.